-The recommended daily intake of manganese is approximately 2.3 mg, while the maximum safe dose is 11 mg for adults, 9 mg for teenagers, and 2-6 mg for kids, depending on their age.
+The recommended daily intake of manganese is approximately 2.3 mg, while the maximum safe dose is 11 mg for adults.
+We can get too much manganese only from supplements. not food.

 Health benefits of manganese

 Manganese is an essential mineral.
 It’s crucial for our health, as it’s a cofactor for many enzymes and plays a key role in their activities.

 Also, manganese is involved in amino acid, cholesterol, and glucose metabolism!
 Moreover, manganese is involved in bone formation, reproduction, and immune system.
 It helps the body fight oxidative stress.[1,2,3]